railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 .. figure:: images/product_location.png
    :align: center

-   *Managing the paths from one location to another in a product form.*
+   *Managing the paths from one location to another in a product form*

 This will enable you to configure logistics rules individually for each product.
 For example, when a specific product arrives in stores it can automatically be sent to quality control.
 In this case it